 The next tip is to hit the bottle – the water bottle.
 Dehydration plays havoc with the body and affects all areas of it.
 The skin is largely considered by the body to be a non-essential organ so if you become dehydrated, the skin will be the first area to show the effects.
 Getting enough water helps to improve circulation, allows for the efficient removal of waste and boosts cell function.

-The last tip is quite an obvious one but one that a lot of people overlook – be careful what you use on your skin.
+This last tip, the best acne treatment, is quite an obvious one but one that a lot of people overlook – be careful what you use on your skin.
 This includes the range of skin care products, acne medications, makeup and sunscreen.
 All of these products must be as gentle as possible, water-based and should be noncomedegenic.
 A moisturizer is a must as acne meds can dehydrate the skin.
 Protection against the sun is also vital.